franciscosvargas/cSound/README.md

 If at your restaurant you accept music orders to be played on the sound system, you probably get tired of attending to various requests during the day.
 Why not automate this process?

-Connected at the Spotify **cSound** will be able to organize, filter and play what your customers want to hear quickly and intelligently.
+Connected at the Spotify **Discoderia** will be able to organize, filter and play what your customers want to hear quickly and intelligently.

 ## How it works?
-The **cSound** uses the Spotify to be able to find and play any music that your customers request.
+The **Discoderia** uses the Spotify to be able to find and play any music that your customers request.

 The application will receive the music request and check if it can be played for everyone.
 If yes, the computer connected to the sound system will receive a new song in the current spotify playlist.